kaushalpatil12/Analyzing-Rental-Patterns-and-Film-Popularity-in-the-Maven-Movies-Database/README.md

 How they relate to each other

-Analyse all aspects of company's database
+Analyse all aspects of the company's database

 <img src='Images/Dashboard.jpg' class="center">